BEng(Hons) Civil Engineering

 - Tariff points: 112

-- GCSE: For all applicants, Grade C/4 or above in English Language, or equivalent and Grade B/ 5 or above in Mathematics.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language and Grade C/4 or above in Mathematics, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Numeracy and Literacy as alternatives to GCSEs.

-- Specific subjects: Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.
+- A-level subjects: Grade C in Mathematics.
+Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.

 How to apply